rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Delete node from the device configuration
 -----------------------------------------

-Use the node operations to remove a specified node.
+Use this operation to remove a specified node.

-.. note:: Request Body is optional for the delete operation.
+.. note:: The request body is optional for the delete operation.

 ::